fprotais/Mesh_optimization/README.md

 # License
 Usage of the Mesh_optimization package of the CGAL library is under GPL and cannot be used as such in commercial applications.
 This code extend to that by being under AGPL.
-Alternative licensing is available by contacting [https://geometryfactory.com/contactform/](Geometry Factory).
+Alternative licensing is available by contacting [Geometry Factory](https://geometryfactory.com/contactform/).